 While addressing the above-outlined challenges regarding the GNNs' expressive power, generalization abilities, and optimization dynamics is essential to push GNN theory forward, we also want to stress the need to align such theory with practical needs.

-For example, currently proposed expressive architectures, such as higher-order GNNs aligned with the \kwl~\citep{Mor+2022}, often perform poorly or even worse than less expressive state-of-the-art GNN architectures on standard benchmark datasets and are seldom employed by domain experts, e.g., in molecular property prediction~\citep{Duv+2023}.
-In addition, the so far derived theoretical results often make unrealistic assumptions, ignoring practical needs, such as continuous node and edge features.
-Moreover, results investigating the generalization properties of GNNs based on VC dimension theory and related concepts, e.g.,~\citet{Gar+2020,wlvc}, result in impractical sample complexities, providing no practical guidelines.
+For example, currently, proposed expressive architectures, such as higher-order GNNs aligned with the \kwl~\citep{Mor+2022}, are rarely employed by domain experts, e.g., in molecular property prediction~\citep{Duv+2023}.
+In addition, theoretical results that have been derived so far often make unrealistic assumptions, ignoring practical needs such as continuous node and edge features.
+Moreover, results investigating the generalization properties of GNNs based on VC dimension theory and related concepts, e.g., \citet{Gar+2020,wlvc}, result in large sample complexities, providing no practical guidelines.

-Hence, it is essential to adapt new theoretical results to domains where GNNs are frequently used, e.g., the molecular domain~\cite{Duv+2023} or combinatorial optimization~\citep{Cap+2021}.
+Hence, it is essential to adapt new theoretical results to domains where GNNs are frequently used, e.g., the molecular domain~\citep{Duv+2023} or combinatorial optimization~\citep{Cap+2021}.
 Moreover, in practice, using certain engineering tricks or folklore knowledge is common, e.g., using a specific normalization layer in an application domain.
 Therefore, it is essential to incorporate these choices into theory, understanding why they work in practice and how to improve them potentially.

 Moreover, to quickly disseminate state-of-the-art, theoretically principled GNN architectures to real-world applications, providing efficient, easy-to-use implementations of such architectures is essential. \citet{Wan+2023} took a first step in this direction by providing open-source implementations of recently proposed expressive GNN architectures.
 Hence, it is crucial to push such initiative further by establishing a library used by the community, possibly extending \textsc{PyTorch Geometric}~\citep{Fey+2019} or \textsc{DGL}~\citep{Wan+2019}, making such architectures readily available and easily benchmarked for practitioners.